dagiz007/ExcelAddin4Atlassian/README.md

 * URL (URL to your instance)
 * Email
 * [Token](https://id.atlassian.com/manage-profile/security/api-tokens)
-* CloudID.
-This is required for some of the webservice.
-The cloudId will be your Cloud ID and not your Org ID.
-[To get the cloud id go here](https://confluence.atlassian.com/jirakb/how-to-find-cloud-site-id-1272283178.html).
+* OrgId and Token is required for some of the siteadmin webservices.
+Go to [admin.atlassian.com](https://admin.atlassian.com/) -> Settings -> API Keys
 * Enable logging (log all the rest API response)
 * Log-path